gardener/gardener/docs/concepts/resource-manager.md

       This enforces that the (multiple) pods are scheduled across zones.
       It circumvents a known limitation in Kubernetes for clusters < 1.26 (ref [kubernetes/kubernetes#109364](https://github.com/kubernetes/kubernetes/issues/109364).
-      In case the number of replicas is larger than twice the number of zones then the `maxSkew=2` for the second spread constraints.
+      In case the number of replicas is larger than twice the number of zones, then the `maxSkew=2` for the second spread constraints.

    Independent on the number of zones, when the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` annotation is set and NOT empty, then the `whenUnsatisfiable` is set to `DoNotSchedule` for the constraint with `topologyKey=kubernetes.io/hostname` (which enforces the node-spread).

 #### Auto-Mounting Projected `ServiceAccount` Tokens

-When this webhook is activated then it automatically injects projected `ServiceAccount` token volumes into `Pod`s and all its containers if all of the following preconditions are fulfilled:
+When this webhook is activated, then it automatically injects projected `ServiceAccount` token volumes into `Pod`s and all its containers if all of the following preconditions are fulfilled:

 1. The `Pod` is NOT labeled with `projected-token-mount.resources.gardener.cloud/skip=true`.
 2. The `Pod`'s `.spec.serviceAccountName` field is NOT empty and NOT set to `default`.